kemitchell/pull-stream/README.md

 Sinks do not normally end the stream, but if they decide they do not need any more data they may "abort" the source by calling `read(true, cb)`.
-A abort (`read(true, cb)`) may be called before a preceding read call has called back.
+An abort (`read(true, cb)`) may be called before a preceding read call has called back.

-### handling end/abort/error in through streams
+### Handling end/abort/error in through streams

 Rules for implementing `read` in a through stream:

-1) Sink wants to stop. sink aborts the through
+1. Sink wants to stop. sink aborts the through

    just forward the exact read() call to your source, any future read calls should cb(true).

-2) We want to stop. (abort from the middle of the stream)
+2. We want to stop. (abort from the middle of the stream)

    abort your source, and then cb(true) to tell the sink we have ended.
    If the source errored during abort, end the sink by cb read with `cb(err)`.
    (this will be an ordinary end/error for the sink)

-3) Source wants to stop. (`read(null, cb) -> cb(err||true)`)
+3. Source wants to stop. (`read(null, cb) -> cb(err||true)`)

    forward that exact callback towards the sink chain, we must respond to any future read calls with `cb(err||true)`.

    In none of the above cases data is flowing!

-4) If data is flowing (normal operation:   `read(null, cb) -> cb(null, data)`
+4. If data is flowing (normal operation:   `read(null, cb) -> cb(null, data)`

-    forward data downstream (towards the Sink)
-    do none of the above!
+   forward data downstream (towards the Sink) do none of the above!

 There either is data flowing (4) OR you have the error/abort cases (1-3), never both.

 ## 1:1 read-callback ratio

 A pull stream source (and thus transform) returns *exactly one value* per read.

-This differs from node streams, which can use `this.push(value)` and in internal buffer to create transforms that write many values from a single read value.
+This differs from Node streams, which can use `this.push(value)` and an internal buffer to create transforms that write many values from a single read value.

-Pull streams don't come with their own buffering mechanism, but [there are ways to get around this](https://github.com/dominictarr/pull-stream-examples/blob/master/buffering.js).
+pull-streams don't come with their own buffering mechanism, but [there are ways to get around this](https://github.com/dominictarr/pull-stream-examples/blob/master/buffering.js).

 ## Minimal bundle